Goal! (film)

 Goal! (also known as Goal!
-The Dream Begins) is a 2005 sports drama film directed by Danny Cannon from a screenplay by Mike Jefferies, Adrian Butchart, Dick Clement, and Ian La Frenais.
+The Dream Begins) is a 2005 British sports drama film directed by Danny Cannon from a screenplay by Mike Jefferies, Adrian Butchart, Dick Clement, and Ian La Frenais.
 It is the first installment in the Goal! trilogy and stars Kuno Becker, Alessandro Nivola, Marcel Iureș, Stephen Dillane, and Anna Friel.
 In the film, Santiago Muñez (Becker), an amateur player, earns an unlikely chance to play professional football.

 Goal! was made with co-operation from FIFA, which enabled the inclusion of FIFPro likenesses of real teams and players.
 Adidas contributed a reported $50 million towards the film's budget and marketing campaign, marking the then-biggest deal between a corporate brand and a film production.

 Goal! was theatrically released in the United Kingdom by Buena Vista International on 1 October 2005.
 The film received mixed reviews from critics, with praise for the sports sequences and Becker's performance but criticism for the screenplay, with many labelling it cliché.
 Goal! underperformed at the box office, grossing $27.6 million worldwide.
 Despite this, Goal! is considered to be a cult film, with Newcastle United, the team featured in the film, seeing a direct rise in popularity as a result.
 The sequel, Goal II: Living the Dream, was released in the United Kingdom in February 2007.

 Plot

 Santiago Muñez, a Mexican undocumented immigrant living in Los Angeles, is a skilled footballer who plays for his local team and works as a gardener with his father, Hernan, and as a busboy in a Chinese restaurant.
 During one of his matches, Santiago is approached by Glen Foy, a former player and scout for Newcastle United, who helps arrange a trial with the club.
-To afford travel to England, Santiago saves his earnings, which is later used by Hernan to buy a truck for the business, being dismissive of Santiago's chances at becoming a professional.
+To afford travel to England, Santiago saves his earnings, which Hernan steals to buy a truck for the business, being dismissive of Santiago's chances at becoming a professional.
 Santiago's grandmother, Mercedes, secretly hands him money and urges him to depart for England before Hernan can find out.

 Arriving in Newcastle, Santiago stays with Glen and begins his trial.
 In muddy conditions, Santiago struggles under pressure from Hughie McGowan, a teammate, during a training match.
 Although unimpressed, Erik Dornhelm, the club's manager, acquiesces to Glen's request that Santiago's trial last for a month.
 During a medical, Santiago lies about his asthma to club nurse, Roz Harmison, fearing it will damage his chances of being signed; he is then given a one-month contract.

 Despite facing some bullying by Hughie, Santiago becomes friends with Jamie Drew, another player on trial.
 Santiago soon adapts to English conditions and a reserve match is scheduled at the end of his trial to determine his signing on a full-time basis.
 Before the match, Santiago tries to use his inhaler but Hughie destroys it, leading to an asthma flare-up.
 After another disappointing performance, Newcastle let Santiago go.